Explore 360

 What do the porters carry?
 What is the correct porter weight?

 Your porter bags should be off a soft material duffel bag or rucksack variety and should not be a suitcase or hard-bodied metal case.
 Furthermore they should weigh around 15 kg when packed for the trekking phase of the expedition.
 We have found this weight to be ample and usually everybody can plan to take only enough clothes and equipment needed for the mountain.
-Please bear in mind that on top of your load, porters will also have to carry a share of the food, kitchen equipment, camping equipment and their own survival gear.

 Inside the porter bag should be a change of clothing, your clothing for higher up the mountain, a sleeping mat (thermarest), sleeping-bag, personal toiletries etc. (see equipment list).
 Also take a pair of light footwear to wear at camp at night and consider bringing a book or playing cards.